Student Account Information

 - Indication whether the student attended more or less than half time during the year

 - Indication whether the student was enrolled in graduate level courses at any time during the year

 - The same information will also be provided to the IRS.

-Additional information about your tuition and fee payments may be obtained by calling the Bursar’s Office at 207.581.1521.
+Additional information about your tuition and fee payments may be obtained by calling the Student Business Services office at 207.581.1521.

 Whether a taxpayer may take advantage of these benefits depends on the taxpayer’s individual facts and circumstances.

 The preceding summary is for informational use only and should not be relied upon for tax planning purposes.
 Neither ECSI nor the University of Maine System can provide legal or tax advice on this matter.
 Please refer to IRS Publication 970 or consult with your own personal tax advisor.